 Mathematics and Computing Science

-The Mathematics and Computing Science department is one of the STEM subject departments at Breadalbane Academy and offers five fully equipped teaching rooms and a Computing Science room with 25 PCs.
-We are offer a wide array of courses at National level and through the Broad General Education.
+The Mathematics and Computing Science department is one of the STEM subject departments at Breadalbane Academy and offers five fully equipped teaching rooms and a Computing Science room with access to PCs.
+We offer a wide array of courses at National level and through the Broad General Education.

 In S4, all pupils follow either the National 5 Mathematics course (with possible presentation at National 4) or the National 4 Applications of Mathematics course.
 Computing Science can be chosen in S4, with presentation at National 4 or National 5 level.

 In S5 & S6, pupils can choose to continue their studies in Mathematics at National 5, Higher and Advanced Higher level, in which uptake is exceptionally high.
 They can also choose to follow the National 5 Applications of Mathematics course.
 Computing Science can be studied at all levels, up to and including Advanced Higher.

 The department has long established links with several partners in order to develop the young work force and to encourage progression to further or higher education, or employment.
 We actively encourage participation in national Maths and Computer Science competitions and STEM related activities.
 We work closely with the other departments to support learning and the development of numeracy skills in context.

 Regular homework plays a vital role in the development and consolidation of mathematical knowledge and skills, which is issued regularly.
 The department values working closely with parents to support effective study outside of the classroom.
 The department offers study support a few lunchtimes in the week to all pupils.
 Continuous formative and summative assessments are used to track and monitor pupil progress.

 The Mathematics & Computing Science department at Breadalbane Academy, in addition to Science and Technology, are proud to be part of a trial STEM Nation accreditation programme in 2019/20 run by the STEM team from Education Scotland.